The Yamaha Group aims to make contributions to communities and their invigoration by planning and holding music events in various regions.

 Yamaha Musical do Brasil Ltda.
 (YMDB) began its Sopro Novo (New Breath) activities in 2005 and has since been holding recorder music popularization seminars for music teachers throughout Brazil.

 In 2017, we established the non-profit organization Fundação Sopro Novo Yamaha.
 At this time, we began to lobby the government to adopt direct music education and embarked on activities to provide music teacher training and music education instruction in public schools.
-Furthermore, the state of Sao Paulo provided support for costs of the activities in the form of tax exemptions in 2018, acknowledging the contributions from Sopro Novo past activities.
+Furthermore, the state of São Paulo provided support for costs of the activities in the form of tax exemptions in 2018, acknowledging the contributions from past Sopro Novo activities.
 In 2019, recorder seminars were held, drawing 103 participants from 10 groups, and recorder classes based on the Sopro Novo method were conducted in 54 public schools.

 - Yamaha Group Sustainability Policy